hacs/documentation/documentation/developer/documentation.md

 ![edit](/img/edit_this.png)

-This will take you to the GitHub page for it so you can cahnge the content.
+This will take you to the GitHub page for it so you can change the content.

 ### Locally changing (devcontainer)